rloutlaw/JavaSDKDocs/outlawSDKDocs/index.md

 # Azure Maven dependencies

-Use Azure libraries into your Java projects to [manage resources](#management) and integrate services in your applications.
+Use Azure libraries in your Java projects to [manage resources](#management) and integrate services in your applications.

 | | |
 | ------------- | ---------- |